AnomalyInnovations/toolbeam-cli/README.md

   - image

-    Let's the user upload an image from their camera roll or take a photo with their camera.
+    Lets the user upload an image from their camera roll or take a photo with their camera.
 The API request is made using `multipart/form-data`.

   - video

-    Similar to `image` but let's the user upload a video.
+    Similar to `image` but lets the user upload a video.

   - geolocation